-- 7. There are some things we can't deal with through our complaints handling procedure.
-These include: - A routine first-time request for a service. - A request for compensation only. - Issues that are in court or have already been heard by a court or a tribunal (if you decide to take legal action, you should let us know as the complaint cannot then be considered under this process). - Disagreement with a decision where there is a statutory procedure for challenging that decision (such as for freedom of information and subject access requests), or an established appeals process. - A request for information under the Data Protection or Freedom of Information (Scotland) Acts. - A grievance by a staff member or a grievance relating to employment or staff recruitment. - A concern raised internally by a member of staff (which was not about a service they received, such as a whistleblowing concern. - A concern about a child or an adult's safety. - An attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision. - Abuse or unsubstantiated allegations about our organisation or staff. - A concern about the actions or service of a different organisation, where we have no involvement in the issue (except where the other organisation is delivering services on our behalf). - 8.
-If other procedures or rights of appeal can help you resolve your concerns, we will give information and advice to help you. - 9.
-With the exceptions of circumstances set out in the paragraph below, complaints about Scottish colleges and universities should be addressed to the college or university in the first instance and not the Council.
+- 6. There are some things we can't deal with through our complaints handling procedure.
+These include: - A routine first-time request for a service. - A request for compensation only.

-10. The Council has a responsibility to consider alleged serious weaknesses in the governance, management and conduct of a college or university including, for example, an alleged breach of the Financial Memorandum - the document that governs the relationship between the Council and individual colleges or universities - between the Council and the institution.
-Complaints of this nature should be directed to the Head of Corporate Governance at the address below.
+- Issues that are in court or have already been heard by a court or a tribunal (if you decide to take legal action, you should let us know as the complaint cannot then be considered under this process). - Disagreement with a decision where there is a statutory procedure for challenging that decision (such as for freedom of information and subject access requests), or an established appeals process. - A request for information under the Data Protection or Freedom of Information (Scotland) Acts. - A grievance by a staff member or a grievance relating to employment or staff recruitment. - A concern raised internally by a member of staff (which was not about a service they received, such as a whistleblowing concern. - A concern about a child or an adult's safety. - An attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision. - Abuse or unsubstantiated allegations about our organisation or staff. - A concern about the actions or service of a different organisation, where we have no involvement in the issue (except where the other organisation is delivering services on our behalf). - 7.
+If other procedures or rights of appeal can help you resolve your concerns, we will give information and advice to help you. - 8.
+With the exceptions of circumstances set out in the paragraph below, complaints about Scottish colleges and universities should be addressed to the college or university in the first instance and not SFC. - 9.
+SFC has a responsibility to consider alleged serious weaknesses in the governance, management and conduct of a college or university including, for example, an alleged breach of the Financial Memorandum the document that governs the relationship between SFC and individual colleges or universities.
+Complaints of this nature should be directed to the Deputy Director, Governance and Planning at the address below.